1. In fewer than four sentences, what is McBaine?

 5. Why don’t we have partners?
 I do much better in group work.

 This format is designed to ensure that each competitor gets individualized feedback on his or her work product.
 It is also an excellent opportunity to really figure out your strengths and weaknesses – which will in turn help you be a better group member when you do your group work.
 You will also have a polished and useful writing sample.

 6. Do I have to argue one side of the case in one oral argument round, and then the opposing side in another round?

 Everyone is operating under the same time constraints.
 Also, think of the time you’re actually saving by participating!
-After your brief is turned in at the end of February, you have only a maximum of about five hours in oral arguments (and you’d be speaking for less than two and one half of those hours).
+After your brief is submitted, you have only a maximum of about five hours in oral arguments (and you’d be speaking for less than two and one half of those hours) during the Spring semester.
 There is no final exam.
 You get class credit.
 You get a writing sample.
-You definitely have time to do this!

 7. Ok – sign me up!
 How do I do that?